CdecPGL/PlanetaMatchMaker/Documents/BuildManual.md

 1. Install Boost Library 1.70 or higher by vcpkg
 1. Open `PlanetaMatchMaker.sln`
 1. Build `PlanetaMatchMakerServer` project
+1. Build and run `PlanetaMatchMakerServerTest` project if need

 ## Client

 ### Environment

-To build client project, you need a C# compiler which is compatible with .Net Standard 2.1.
+- C# Compiler using .Net Core 3.1 or higher as a backend (the backend which is compatible with .Net Standard 2.1 is also OK but not tested)

 ### Dependencies